jlucania/jlucania/README.md

-Jack Lucania
+--Jack Lucania
-Chicago, IL
+--Chicago, IL
-University of South Carolina class of 2027
+--University of South Carolina class of 2027 --Computer Science Major
-Computer Science Major

 <!---
 jlucania/jlucania is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.